-Over the last few months, digital transformation has become a need rather than a want for housing associations.
+Over the last few months, digital transformation in housing associations has become a need rather than a want.
 Channel shift – encouraging customers to interact and transact online – became pivotal to keeping services running throughout the Covid-19 pandemic.
 Many challenges like budget and limited resources were overcome in order to respond quickly to the crisis.

 Incredible things have been achieved out of necessity.
 With our own clients, we’ve seen chatbots launched that now handle 80% of online conversations and channel shift targets reached in two weekends instead of two years.
 As always, the sector has demonstrated great resilience and innovation.

 We’ve seen first-hand how the community has pulled together at the frontline to support customers, with digital playing a key role whether it’s a WhatsApp group for Housing Officers to liaise with vulnerable customers or augmented reality catch-ups.